Sex Selection with IUI: Can you Choose a Gender with IUI?

 What Is the Success Rate of Sex Selection with the IUI Method?

 The female patient's age affects the success rate of the IUI Gender Selection procedure.
-The success rate of this operation is 10-20% in women under 35 years old and roughly 2-5% over 40 years old.
+IUI gender selection success rate is 10-20% in women under 35 years old and roughly 2-5% over 40 years old.
 The reason for performing IUI can also impact its success rate.

 Contact Us